Navigation

 Audio By Carbonatix

-The red lights that spell out where diners can find fast, late-night eats are about to be turned back on.
-Three of the eight Filiberto’s Mexican Food restaurants that abruptly closed in June reopened on Thursday.
+The recognizable red lights that spell out where diners can find fast, late-night eats went dark earlier this summer.
+But a handful of those signs have been turned back on.
+Five of the eight Filiberto’s Mexican Food restaurants that abruptly closed in June reopened this month.

-Filiberto’s restaurants in Phoenix, at 91st Avenue and Thomas Road, in Apache Junction, near Signal Butte Road and Main Street, and in Peoria, off 83rd Avenue and Thunderbird Road, are again welcoming customers starting Thursday, said Luis Espinoza, a commercial real estate broker who represents the restaurant group.
+Filiberto’s restaurants in Phoenix, at 91st Avenue and Thomas Road, in Apache Junction, near Signal Butte Road and Main Street, and in Peoria, off 83rd Avenue and Thunderbird Road, began welcoming customers on Aug.
+7, said Luis Espinoza, a commercial real estate broker who represents the restaurant group.

 • 17224 N. 19th Ave., Phoenix